 Sports venues in America have tremendous potential to reduce their environmental impact by greening operations and engaging fans in green initiatives.
 PPRC’s “Greening Sports” project is designed to complement efforts by the Green Sports Alliance, U.S. EPA, Natural Resources Defense Council (NRDC) and others to help teams, venues, and leagues improve their environmental and economic performance.
 To assist these efforts, PPRC provides technical assistance and resources such as:

 Sports facilities often maintain lots of hard surfaces – parking lots, sidewalks, stadiums, and even fields.
 These surfaces collect pollutants that precipitation runoff carries directly into our waterways.
-What can facilities do to lessen their impact from stormwater pollution?

 Sports facilities and teams offer great forums for electronic waste (e-waste) collection drives.
-As the Green Sports Alliance (GSA) says in its E-Waste Playbook, an e-waste drive, “offers a useful service to communities, prevents hazardous materials from being improperly disposed of, and provides an opportunity to engage with sponsors and fans in a meaningful way.”
+As the Green Sports Alliance (GSA) says in its E-Waste Playbook, an e-waste drive “offers a useful service to communities, prevents hazardous materials from being improperly disposed of, and provides an opportunity to engage with sponsors and fans in a meaningful way.”
 But where to start?

 PPRC helped compile a comprehensive E-Waste Directory of resources that can help your sports team or venue host a successful collection drive.
 The directory lists e-Steward certified recyclers and haulers in all 50 states.
 Also, the directory lists local government contacts that can help you deal with any red tape or take advantage of financial incentives.
-Sports teams large and small – from Little League to the pros – can join in the action and make a positive difference in the way our e-waste is recycled.
+Sports teams large and small – from Little League to the pros – can join the action and make a positive difference in the way our e-waste is recycled.

 The Directory is also searchable by professional sport (and surrounding metro areas):

 The Vancouver Canucks, a founding member of the Green Sports Alliance, are one of many organizations making great strides to green their facilities.
 The team’s home, Rogers Arena, has accomplished tremendous reductions in waste as well as emissions from fan transportation.
-PPRC compiled a report on the successes and challenges of the Arena’s Zero Waste program, which started in 2012.
+PPRC compiled a report on the successes and challenges of the arena’s Zero Waste program, which started in 2012.
 See the report HERE.